2017 Member Handbook

 If you miss a share, you also have the option to go to your depot at closing time on a Tuesday or Thursday, and take from what is leftover.
 Please arrive approximately ten minutes before closing and check in the coordinator on duty.
 Please note though, there is no guarantee that there will be anything left over and we have to let all of the people who have signed up for that depot and day go first.
 We do not offer compensation for missed shares.
 If you don’t call and don’t show, we donate your share along with the other leftover food to a shelter or pantry.

 Double Shares – If you schedule a Double Share as the result of a Vacation Hold, here’s how it works.
 For Fruit and Veg Shares, just double what the sign above each table says; you are literally doubling you share.
-The same goes for Flower and Bread shares.
+The same goes for Flower, Bread and Mushroom Shares.
 When you collect your scheduled double share, just take two.
 For our other special shares (Eggs, Cook’s, Cheese), things work a little differently.
 If you schedule a double share and have any of these share types, please read on.

 Egg Share: If you skip an Egg Share week, we will hold your eggs for you.
 You can pick them up at your next trip to the depot in the admin tent.
 Check in with your coordinator.
 Please keep in mind that when you pick up your vacation hold eggs, they will be in a special cooler at the admin table labeled with your name.
 Please ask your coordinator.
 If you schedule a double share on a week other than your first trip back to the depot after vacation, bear in mind that you won’t be getting double eggs on that day.